 As dicussed in a previous blog posting, augmented reality games involve live direct or indirect views of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated sensory input such as sound, video, graphics or GPS data.
 When playing the game players use their smartphone’s camera feature to “see” Pokémon’s fictional creatures.
 In the case of Pokémon Go, fictional creatures are projected onto a mobile device’s camera through the game’s app and overlays project Pokémon over the physical world, as well as other items called “Pokéstops” and “Pokémon gyms” that attract players seeking to catch new Pokémon or battle previously caught monsters to go to those locations.

-This situation as described in the lawsuit was, at least to us here at IPG, a foreseeable concern, as we anticipated "over-zealous gamers trespassing" onto properties.
+This situation as described in the lawsuit was, at least to us here, a foreseeable concern, as we anticipated “over-zealous gamers trespassing” onto properties.

 Since service of the lawsuit, Niantic Labs has updated the game with a warning to players to use common sense and obey all laws, including a warning to players not to trespass.
 Upon the game’s release, it also included a set of disclaimers for liability resulting in property damage, personal injury or death committed while playing the game.
 It also disclaims liability based on violations of any other applicable law.

-We here are IPG will continue to monitor the legal evolution of claims involving augmented reality games.
+We here at Hayes & Simon will continue to monitor the legal evolution of claims involving augmented reality games.